 Afterwards, head back to Kota Kinabalu and spend your last few hours wandering around town before catching your flight back.

 - The wettest time of the year is usually in the later months like November and December.
 That being said, you won’t find it raining all day but plans for outdoor activities may be dampened by strong winds, flash floods and other inconveniences.

 - If you are visiting Kota Kinabalu from overseas, do note that Malaysia now requires incoming visitors to have travel insurance.
 You can check out MSIG’s travel insurance – they currently have a promo where they give our a free PCR test if you sign up for their annual plan.
 More details here

 - Kota Kinabalu is not a particularly dense city with few tall buildings.
 As such, if you walk outdoors during the day; you’ll most likely be baked under the sun.
 It’s wise to put sunblock even if you’re just staying within the city.

 - Kota Kinabalu serves as a hub for Northern Borneo so if there’s an interest in exploring more, you can fly or take the ferry to Brunei and Labuan.
 Sandakan and Tawau are also reachable by air.

 Where to Stay in Kota Kinabalu

 Tourism has boomed in recent years in Kota Kinabalu with a plethora of new hotels to cater to every budget.
-One of the most established hotels in the city is the Le Meridien Kota Kinabalu which is just next to the Filipino Market and the waterfront nightlife district.
-Many rooms come with a direct sea view which means the sunsets here are amazing as well.
+One of the most established hotels in the city is the Hilton Kota Kinabalu which is just next to the Star City Mall.
+Rooms come well-appointed and are among the most tech-forward in the city.
 Among cheaper options, the Hotel Sixty3 in Gaya Street is situated close to the Sunday market and comes with a family room category.